Detox From Benzodiazepines

 These withdrawal symptoms can be extreme and last up to several weeks if not dealt with.
-Medical supervision in an effective Xanax detox treatment center is a necessity to safely detox and get through the withdrawal phase of Xanax addiction.
+Supervision while in an effective Xanax detox treatment center, is a necessity to safely detox and get through the withdrawal phase of Xanax addiction.

 Your exact Xanax detox timeline may vary greatly depending on your length, amount and duration of use.
 Many people experience Xanax detox and withdrawal symptoms differently, and your own experience and overall detox timeline may be different than others based on the above information and the suggestions from trained detox specialists.
 We at Beginnings Treatment Centers always create for you a personalized detox program, updating it as progression and symptoms appear, to ensure that every patient receives the best and most comfortable care possible.
 Here is a standard Benzodiazepine and Xanax detox timeline for your awareness.
 If you have any questions or concerns regarding your own Xanax usage please call us 24/8 at (800)387-6907

 Most Xanax users begin to experience initial withdrawal symptoms after the first 6 hours when they stop using Xanax.
 These typically include increased cravings, anxiety, depression, and insomnia.
 These symptoms appear and continue to worsen over the duration of the detox from Xanax period.

 You may experience increased perspiration, panic attacks, and anxiety, nausea and/or migraines.
 Most people are irritable during the Xanax detox process, have significant mood swings, and can even lash out with violence because of the symptoms.
 That’s why sleep is such an important aspect of detoxing.
 You have an increased risk of seizures and psychosis or hallucinations during this time-frame as well.
 These withdrawal symptoms typically peak after the first 4-5 days.